cthoyt/cthoyt.github.io/_posts/2021/2021-01-17-organization-organization.md

    department" ![Wikidata create item page](/img/wikidata_create_item.png)
 3. You'll see a mostly blank page.
 Start by clicking the "+ add statement" link in the middle to bring up the following box.
-On the left where "Property" is greyed out, you can type the name of the relationship and click the right suggestion from the dropdown
+On the left where "Property" is grayed out, you can type the name of the relationship and click the right suggestion from the dropdown
    ![Wikidata add statement step 1](/img/wikidata_add_statement_1.png)
 4. In the middle, you can type the object of the relationship.
 If the property